Powerlearnproject/se-assignment-day-2-git-and-github-gitaujoseph/README.md

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
 Answer:
+README file provides critical information for people browsing your code, especially first-time users.
+README file should contain project's title, description, table of contents (if long), how to install and run the project, usage, dependancies, troubleshooting, contributing, license, and contact information.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?